Steampunk: Art and design

-In 1994, the Paris Metro station at Arts et Métiers was redesigned by Belgian artist Francois Schuiten in steampunk style, to honor the works of Jules Verne.
+In 1994, the Paris Metro station at Arts et Métiers was redesigned by Belgian artist François Schuiten in steampunk style, to honor the works of Jules Verne.
 The station is reminiscent of a submarine, sheathed in brass with giant cogs in the ceiling and portholes that look out onto fanciful scenes.

 The artist group Kinetic Steam Works brought a working steam engine to the Burning Man festival in 2006 and 2007.
 The group's founding member, Sean Orlando, created a Steampunk Tree House (in association with a group of people who would later form the Five Ton Crane Arts Group) that has been displayed at a number of festivals.
 The Steampunk Tree House is now permanently installed at the Dogfish Head Brewery in Milton, Delaware.

 The Neverwas Haul is a three-story, self-propelled mobile art vehicle built to resemble a Victorian house on wheels.
 Designed by Shannon O'Hare, it was built by volunteers in 2006 and presented at the Burning Man festival from 2006 through 2015.
 When fully built, the Haul propelled itself at a top speed of 5 miles per hour and required a crew of ten people to operate safely.
 Currently, the Neverwas Haul makes her home at Obtainium Works, an "art car factory" in Vallejo, CA owned by O'Hare and home to several other self-styled "contraptionists".

 In May–June 2008, multimedia artist and sculptor Paul St George exhibited outdoor interactive video installations linking London and Brooklyn, New York, in a Victorian era-styled telectroscope.
 Utilizing this device, New York promoter Evelyn Kriete organised a transatlantic wave between steampunk enthusiasts from both cities, prior to White Mischief's Around the World in 80 Days steampunk-themed event.